jorgecarleitao/public-contracts/README.md

 The installation depend on what you want to do:

-### To access and query the database
+### Access and query the database

-1- Install Django, psycopg2, [django-treebeard](https://github.com/tabo/django-treebeard) and BeautifulSoup4:
+1- Install Django, psycopg2 and [django-treebeard](https://github.com/tabo/django-treebeard):

 `pip install -r api_requirements.txt`